OUTREACH - A Task Unfinished

 Below are a number of Outreach initiatives supported through our Parish.
 You can find more information and prayer points by clicking each Button.
 And you can find ways to donate, either through the specific sites, or through our Giving Page.

-Check out the Guest Speakers we have planned for 2022
+Check out the Guest Speakers we have planned for this year

 In partnership with Anglican Dioceses across the country, Bush Church Aid places committed and gifted Christians in a variety of rural and remote locations to help people connect with the grace of God revealed in Jesus.